jeremyaemmett/jeremyaemmett.github.io/diffusion.md

     ## def cn_diffusion

-      - Calculate layer '$\Sigma$' values from the layer diffusivities, accounting for the diffusion time step:
+      - Calculate layer $\Sigma$ values from the layer diffusivities, accounting for the diffusion time step:

       - Set up a linear system in matrix form: A = B dot U*, where: